 - 5.9 Several respondents commented that the standards should raise the minimum education threshold level of qualification for entry to the Register for paramedics. - 5.10 The threshold level of qualification for entry to the Register is set out in the first standard of our standards of education and training (SET 1).
 This standard was not the subject of this consultation. - 5.11 The threshold level for entry to the Register for paramedics is currently 'Equivalent to Certificate of Higher Education'.
-A large majority of paramedic pre-registration education and training programmes are now delivered in excess of the current threshold, the largest proportion at foundation degree level, with relatively few delivered at equivalent to the threshold specified in SET 1. - 5.12 Once we have agreed and published revised standards of proficiency for paramedics, our Education and Training Committee will begin to discuss whether consideration should be given to increasing the level set out for entry for paramedics.
-Any proposal to change the level specified in SET 1 would require a public consultation.
+A large majority of paramedic pre-registration education and training programmes are now delivered at a higher level than the current threshold, the largest proportion being at foundation degree level, with relatively few delivered at the threshold specified in SET 1. - 5.12 Once we have agreed and published revised standards of proficiency for paramedics, our Education and Training Committee will begin to consider whether the threshold level for entry to the Register for paramedics should be changed.
+Any proposal to change the level specified in SET 1 would be subject to public consultation.